BorgwardtLab/proteinshake_models/README.md

 The below code example shows how to prepare the data and load the model weights for the graph model.
 See also `proteinshake_eval/models/` for models of the other representations, and `config/` for the correct parameters.

+The pretrained models return an embedding of the entire protein (`global_pool=mean`) or of the residues (`global_pool=None`) which you can use in your own model.
+As it is a torch module, you can use it like any other layer.

 ```python
 from proteinshake.tasks import EnzymeClassTask
 from proteinshake_eval.models.graph import GNN_encoder